 Lots of customers ask us for a back of the napkin sketch to see how much they could possibly save with solar.
 So let's start with some assumptions about your building size, energy consumption and business structure.

 The building roof or adjacent grounds can accommodate a system size large enough to produce 100% of what you’re consuming.

 Your bill is $2,000 per month or $24,000 per year.

-Assume system size therefore is 221.6 kW.
-(Inside energy baseball here.
-You just need to trust me that size matches up with a spend of $2K per month.)
+*Insider "energy" baseball here — you just need to trust us that size matches up with a spend of $2K per month.

 You can take advantage of tax credits and depreciation deductions available for solar